-Blue Wild Indigo (Baptisia australis) adds a gorgeous punch of deep blue into the spring and early summer garden.
+Blue False Indigo (Baptisia australis) adds a gorgeous punch of deep blue into the spring and early summer garden.
 The plant is long lived and slow to mature, so expect a floppy stem for the first years as the plant focuses on deep underground roots.
 Often in its third year the plant will develop a larger shrub like habit and begin to flower.
-Blue Wild Indigo is the host plant of the Wild Indigo Duskywing butterfly.
+Blue False Indigo is the host plant of the Wild Indigo Duskywing butterfly.
 Indigos are members of the legume family, hence they are nitrogen fixers and a great addition to the permaculture garden.

 Wet and cold stratification required.
 Mix seeds with moist substrate (vermiculite, perlite or moss) and place in a plastic bag and refrigerate for 6-8 weeks.
 Sow seed at 1/8 inch depth.
 Do not let seedling dry out while it is establishing.

 Sow directly outdoors in late fall to overwinter.